What is this tiny "islet" between the Pointe de la Fumée of Fouras-les-Bains and Ile d'Aix?

 To avoid a similar battle in the upcoming years, Napoleon 1st, required the construction of Fort Enet on the Enet islet between Fouras-les-Bains and Aix Island...

-In 1810, the construction of Fort Enet began and two years later the French army took possession of the fort.
+In 1810, the construction of the fort began and two years later the French army took possession of it.
 From there, it protected the roadstead and also served as a prison.

 Guided visit of Fort Enet

 Wait until the low tide to visit this unusual fort and walk a 1.6 km long pass between the oyster parks of La Pointe-de-la-Fumée.
 Here's a little tip : put some wellies or any pair of waterproofs shoes to keep your feet dry.

 You will not regret the half-hour walk to the Fort Enet!
 You'll enjoy the exceptional view of the Pertuis Charentais and the Fort Boyard in the distance.
 Do not forget your binoculars to enjoy this panorama.